Please call 800-633-7377 for a personal consultation between 8:30 a.m. and 5 p.m. Monday through Friday.

 An Ambulatory Care PGY-2 Residency was first offered in 2000.
 The program sought accreditation in 2006 and attained full accreditation status in 2007.

-Orientation, Internal Medicine, Diabetes Clinic, Outpatient Clinic Anticoagulation Service, Research, Practice Management, Research
+Orientation, Internal Medicine, Diabetes Clinic, Outpatient Clinic Anticoagulation Service, Practice Management

 There are direct patient care rotations which are: Inpatient Internal Medicine Service, Infectious Disease-HIV/AIDS Clinic, Endocrine Clinic, Henry Ford Outpatient Clinics, Geriatrics Clinic, Heart Failure (Harper University Hospital), Pulmonary Clinic and Specialty Pharmacy.